wavefrontHQ/docs/pages/doc/integrations_log_data.md

 This section describes how to send log data to a Wavefront proxy using Filebeat.

 The Wavefront proxy automatically assigns metrics a **source** according to the machine that sent corresponding log data.
-This is done with Filebeat host metadata -- so each host should be able to resolve its own hostname; otherwise the IP address is used.
+This is done with Filebeat host metadata&mdash;so each host should be able to resolve its own hostname; otherwise the IP address is used.

 ### Direct Log Ingestion Architecture (Filebeat)